 Estate planning is the process of documenting your wishes regarding the management and disposition of your property interests upon your incapacity or death.
 This includes strategies to minimize potential estate and transfer taxes, planning for the disposition of your home, investments, business interests, life insurance and employee benefits and strategies regarding the management of your estate and the care of your person in the event of your disability.

-Lauren’s approach to estate planning involves understanding the circumstances of your family and your lifetime and testamentary objectives.
+As an estate planning attorney, Lauren’s approach involves understanding the circumstances of your family and your lifetime and testamentary objectives.
 When appropriate, she recommends and executes sophisticated techniques to reduce transfer and inheritance taxes.

 As part of an estate planning package, you may receive:

 Testamentary wills or a living trust with accompanying pour-over wills

 Beneficiary designations forms for retirement benefits (such as 401K plans and IRAs) and life insurance policies

 Financial power of attorney documents

 A tangible personal property memorandum

 A deed and accompanying transfer documents for any residence for recording

 Being able to apply the proper estate planning techniques and customize your plan based on your circumstances, values and beliefs is a function of experience and judgment that Lauren has developed over a decade.